pinapelz/JHolodex/README.md

 [![build](https://github.com/pinapelz/JHolodex/actions/workflows/maven.yml/badge.svg)](https://github.com/pinapelz/JHolodex/actions/workflows/maven.yml)

-A mega scuffed Java Holodex Wrapper (Currentlya work in progress).
-Currently supports the GET Requests from [Holodex API](https://holodex.stoplight.io/).
+A mega scuffed Java Holodex Wrapper (Currently a work in progress).
+Supports the GET Requests from [Holodex API](https://holodex.stoplight.io/).
 Objects are used to build queries if more than one path or parameter is used for the given request.

 ## Usage
 ```java